amroabua/CSC325/Docs/Report.md

 git commit -m "Your commit message here": Commit staged changes with a descriptive message. git pull origin main: Pull the latest changes from the remote repository. git push origin main: Push local commits to the remote repository.
+Pull Requests: Facilitate code reviews and change proposals.

+If a team used this as their version control then developers can clone the repository, make changes, and push them back to the remote repository.
+Regular pulls ensure local versions are up-to-date with the remote repository.

-The adoption of Git as our version control system has greatly enhanced our development workflow.
-It has provided us with a robust framework for managing code changes, collaborating effectively, and ensuring the integrity of our project.
-Moving forward, we will continue to leverage Git's capabilities to streamline our development process and deliver high-quality software.
+The adoption of Git as the version control system has greatly enhanced the development workflow.
+It has provided me with a robust framework for managing code changes and ensuring the integrity of the project.

-#### Git facilitates collaboration through features such as:

-Pull Requests: Propose and review changes before merging them into the main branch.
-Code Reviews: Discuss and provide feedback on code changes within pull requests.
-Conflict Resolution: Resolve conflicts that arise when merging branches with overlapping changes.

 ## CI/CD Pipeline Environment: Setup Description